TKomericki/Rhetos-wiki/Rhetos-CLI.md

-* If there are any build errors or warning, you can **review detailed output** of rhetos.exe build and dbupdate commands in Visual Studio inside Output window (View => Output), by selecting Show output from: Build.
+* If there are any build errors or warning, you can **review detailed output** of rhetos.exe build and dbupdate commands in Visual Studio inside Output window (View => Output), by selecting Show output from: "Build".
 * You can automatically show this windows on each build in Visual Studio => Tools => Options => Projects and Solutions => General => Enable: Show Output window when build starts.